 One of the new whistleblower laws enacted four years ago expanded this protection to employees who report a violation of federal or state laws to a supervisor or the HR department (or any other person or department internally) or to any public or external body that conducts an investigation.

 Previously, California law specifically prohibited employers from retaliating against whistleblowers.
 The new whistleblower laws in 2014 extended this liability to include anyone acting on behalf of the employer.
-In addition to that, whistleblower protections extend to those who chose to disclose illegal activities on the part of their employer even if reporting violations are not part of their job duties.
+In addition to that, whistleblower protections extend to those who chose to disclose illegal activities on the part of their employer even if reporting violations is not part of their job duties.

 Most employers in California are trying to avoid engaging in illegal activities or at least make everything possible (and impossible) to not get caught if they break the law.